Workato is powerful enough to break things

 Audit and design

-We review your existing Workato environment - active recipes, connection inventory, job error rates, and any documentation that exists.
-For new implementations we map the integration and automation requirements against Workato's connector library and recipe capabilities before writing a single line of logic.
+We review your existing Workato environment - active recipes, connection inventory, and job error rates.
+For new implementations we map integration and automation requirements against Workato's connector library and recipe capabilities before writing a single line of logic.

 2